garrandall/popular-music-data/tracks/after-dark-drake-static-major-ty-dolla--ign.md

-In a whip so low, no one's gotta know (no one's gotta know) Knocking at your door, I don't gotta work anymore (I don't gotta work no more) You can put your phone out here girl, you need two hands (ooh, yeah) You can't get enough, girl, you know I set it up for after dark
+In a whip so low, no one's gotta know (no one's gotta know) Knocking at your door, I don't gotta work anymore (I don't gotta work no more) You can put your phone out here girl, you need two hands (oh yeah) You can't get enough, girl, you know I set it up for after dark

 93.7, WBLK at the Quiet Storm